fredlcore/BSB-LAN/README.md

 - Weishaupt WTU-25 G with WRS-CPU B2/E [RVS23.220] (oil-fired) {LPB_only}

 Please note: General parameters should work on all devices, more specific parameters are subsequently added.
-Your help might be needed if you have a heating system that works on the BSB or LPB bus but for which we don't have the more specific parameters added.
+Your help might be needed if you have a heating system that works on the BSB, LPB or PPS but for which we don't have the more specific parameters added.
 See <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/FAQ.md#my-heating-system-has-parameters-that-are-not-supported-in-the-software-yet-can-i-help-adding-these-parameters">here</A> how to help us.

 Instructions on how to configure etc. can be found in the <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/HOWTO.md">HowTo</A>.<BR>
 The forum thread that led to the development of this interface can be found <A HREF="http://forum.fhem.de/index.php?topic=29762.new;topicseen#new">here</A>.<BR>